api3dao/airkeeper/README.md

 3. Add the config.json and secrets.env files to the packages/airnode-node/config directory.
 4. Run `yarn run dev:background` to start a local ethereum node and a sample REST API.
 5. Run `yarn run dev:eth-deploy` to deploy and configure the required contracts.
+6. Switch to the Airkeeper root directory and run `npm install`
-6. Finally run `npm run sls:invoke-local` in the Airkeeper root directory to invoke the updateBeacon function.
+7. Finally run `npm run sls:invoke-local` to invoke the updateBeacon function.

 ### Running Airkeeper on AWS Lambda